-This policy applies to adult patients aged 70 years and over (could be younger if frailty deemed an issue in patients younger than 70) who are admitted to a TU following trauma.
-This policy also applies to the early identification of elderly trauma patients admitted to critical care.
+This policy applies to adult patients aged 65 years and over (could be younger if frailty deemed an issue in patients younger than 65) who are admitted to a TU following trauma.
+This policy also applies to the early identification of older trauma patients admitted to critical care.